KLZ-0/Alames/README.md

 Run (double click on) `install-dependencies.bat`

-Set .pyw file type association for Pythonw (needed for launcher):
+If an editor would open instead of the app - set .pyw file type association for Pythonw manually or run as administrator `install-launcher.bat`

-Run as administrator (right click and select "run as administrator") `install-launcher.bat`

 **Launch application:**